-The capital funds for capital adequacy purposes shall consist of Tier I and Tier II capital as defined below.
+The capital funds (eligible total capital) for capital adequacy purposes shall consist of Tier I and Tier II capital as defined below.
 The total of Tier II capital shall be limited to a maximum of 100 per cent of total Tier I capital for the purpose of compliance with CRAR norms.

-Risk weights for different categories of exposures of banks are outlined in Annex-I.
+Risk weights for different categories of exposures of banks are outlined in Annex 2.

-3.1 Tier I Capital
+4.1 Tier I Capital